dnano-more/100-days-of-code-js/Day04-06_String_Methods/note.md

     let word = "Supercalifragilisticexpialidocious";

     const lengthOfWord = word.length;
-    console.log("The lenght of word is: " + lengthOfWord);  // The lenght of word is: 34
+    console.log("The length of word is: " + lengthOfWord);  // The length of word is: 34
     ```

   - It also counts spaces and special characters.